vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 <img alt="Earth Mover's Distance is amount multiplied by distance." style="width: 90%; max-width: 500px" src="/images/earth-movers-distance.png">

+Earth mover distance time complexity is super-cubic as can be found in [this book Network Flows: Theory, Algorithms, and Applications](https://www.amazon.com/Network-Flows-Theory-Algorithms-Applications/dp/013617549X).
+There are papers on approximating EMD with [quadratic complexity](http://proceedings.mlr.press/v37/kusnerb15.pdf) in general case and [linear complexity](http://proceedings.mlr.press/v97/atasu19a/atasu19a.pdf) if pre-computation for a document search problem is allowed.

 ### What is Word Mover's Distance (WMD)?
 Word Mover's Distance is like Earth Movers Distance between text documents, where